Oscar Goodman: In popular culture

-Goodman appeared as himself in the 1995 Martin Scorsese film Casino.
+Goodman appeared as himself in the 1995 Martin Scorsese film Casino, reprising his real life role as a lawyer for both Frank Rosenthal and Anthony Spilotro, respectively renamed Sam Rothstein (Robert De Niro) and Nicky Santoro (Joe Pesci).
 Later on, he made another brief appearance in the film Looney Tunes: Back in Action in the DVD extras.
-In 2006, he appeared as himself in the Direct-to-DVD film Bachelor Party Vegas, and made another brief appearance on the DVD version of Looney Tunes: Back in Action.
+In 2006, he appeared as himself in the Direct-to-DVD film Bachelor Party Vegas.

 In 2000, a bobblehead doll of Goodman was issued as a promotion during a Las Vegas 51s baseball game.

 As a celebrity photographer for the Playboy Cyber Club, Goodman shot a topless pictorial of Miss January 2001 Irina Voronina for the website.

 In 2002, Goodman became a spokesman for Bombay Sapphire gin.
 He donated his $100,000 salary to charity, including $50,000 to The Meadows School founded by his wife.
 He would later generate controversy in 2005 when he joked about his love of the gin before an elementary school class.

 In 2003, Las Vegas Review-Journal columnist John L. Smith wrote a book chronicling Goodman's life, titled Of Rats and Men: Oscar Goodman's Life from Mob Mouthpiece to Mayor of Las Vegas.

-Goodman guest-starred as himself three times on the CBS series CSI.
-The episodes Goodman was featured in included: “Sqweegel,” where he defended Ann-Margret's character from being harassed by the LVPD; “Maid Man,” where he first appeared at the opening of the Mob Museum, which was re-created for the show in advance of its opening; and “Last Rollout,” as a lawyer for a suspect during an interrogation.
+Goodman guest-starred as himself three times on the CBS series CSI: Crime Scene Investigation.
+The episodes Goodman was featured in included: “Early Rollout,” as a lawyer for a suspect during an interrogation; “Sqweegel,” where he defended Ann-Margret's character from being harassed by the LVPD; and “Maid Man,” where he was shot while emceeing the opening of the Mob Museum, which was re-created for the show in advance of its opening.

+Goodman also guest-starred as himself in several episodes of NBC comedy-drama Las Vegas.

+In 2007, the Las Vegas Redevelopment Agency commissioned the creation of a 21 foot high neon martini, designed by Selbert Perkins Design (built by Fluoresco Lighting and Signs on Fremont Street).
+The martini was named for Oscar Goodman, and is colloquially referred to as "Oscar's Martini" in his honor.

 Goodman was interviewed for the television programs The Making of the Mob: New York and The Making of the Mob: Chicago in 2015 and 2016, respectively.
+He also guest-starred as himself in several episodes of the comedy-drama series Las Vegas.